-Listed below are individuals who have completed their doctoral degree with support from WCS – India Program.
+Listed below are individuals who have completed their doctoral degree with support from WCS – India.

-- Devcharan Jathanna is currently studying at Manipal University.
+- Dr. Devcharan Jathanna was awarded PhD from the Manipal University.
 His doctoral studies examine the ecology and conservation of small carnivores in the Western Ghats.
-He is being guided by Dr. Ullas Karanth and Dr. Ajith Kumar.

 Masters Degree Program